-For child care and nutrition practices receiving minimum dietary diversity at the intervention site was 55% higher compared to the control, which was statistically significant after controlling for all possible confounding factors (aOR=1.55, 95%CI 1.10-2.19, p =0.013).
+For child care and nutrition practices receiving minimum dietary diversity at the intervention site was 55 per cent higher compared to the control, which was statistically significant after controlling for all possible confounding factors (aOR=1.55, 95 per cent CI 1.10-2.19, p = 0.013).

-Likewise, the parents from the intervention communities demonstrated better child care/support for learning practices compared to the control sites (aOR=2.22, 95%CI 1.19-4.16, p=0.012).
+Likewise, the parents from the intervention communities demonstrated better child care/support for learning practices compared to the control sites (aOR=2.22, 95 per cent CI 1.19-4.16, p=0.012).

 Prevalence of stunting at the two arms were almost equal.
-There was no evidence of beneficial effect of intervention on child nutrition outcomes (adjusted OR 1.11; 95%CI: 0.83-1.48; p=0.501).
+There was no evidence of beneficial effect of intervention on child nutrition outcomes (adjusted OR 1.11; 95 per cent CI: 0.83-1.48; p=0.501).

 The violent discipline practice was comparable across the study arms, indicating no evidence of effectiveness.
-These can be interpreted by project short duration, lack of quality equipment for anthropometric data collection, validity of Multi-cluster Indicator Survey tool in Armenia context.
+These can be interpreted by the project's short duration, lack of quality equipment for anthropometric data collection, validity of Multi-cluster Indicator Survey tool in Armenia context.